 Loaf cakes are perfect for any occasion, and this white chocolate and raspberry loaf cake is no exception.
 It’s moist, sweet yet tart due to the berries, super easy to make, and seems to suit anybody’s taste.
 At least I’ve never met anyone who didn’t love it.

-And if you are into tender cakes as much as we are, try the Fresh Cherry Loaf Cake, the Lime Drizzle Cake, Orange Drizzle Cake, the Breadcrumb Cake (with Chocolate), or the Rhubarb Loaf Cake with Blackberries.
+And if you are into tender cakes as much as we are, try the Fresh Cherry Loaf Cake, the Lime Drizzle Cake, Orange Drizzle Cake, and the Breadcrumb Cake (with Chocolate), or the Rhubarb Loaf Cake with Blackberries.

 You can make this easy loaf cake for any celebration; it looks stunning with that white glaze and the jewel-like tart raspberries on top.
 You can bake it for a quick dessert/ snack for the family and sprinkle it with some icing sugar instead of glazing it.

-You can also bring it to a potluck; it’s easy to transport, you can eat it from the hand, and, unlike a cake with cream or layers of buttercream, it’s less weather-sensitive.
+You can also bring it to a potluck; it’s easy to transport, you can eat it by hand, and, unlike a cake with cream or layers of buttercream, it’s less weather-sensitive.
 Of course, that doesn’t mean you can leave it in the sun for hours, but it won’t melt or go bad within half an hour either.

 - Fresh or frozen raspberries.
 I tend to use frozen ones to put inside the batter (they are cheaper) and fresh ones for the decoration (they are beautiful and much plumper than frozen and thawed ones).